Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 ## Specify conditions

-For each segment that contain data, you can define conditions under which the segment data is transferred to the message receiver.
+For each segment that contain data, you can define conditions under which the segment data is to be transferred to the message receiver.
 For example, you want to output a message free text only in case that a caution notice is to be added to the INVOIC.

 This procedure shows how to specify a condition for the output of a message segment.